CAST of main Characters in order of appearance:

 “I have just had a meeting that didn’t exist with Prince Rabbit, who is as nervous as ever.
-He was surrounded by seven guards and his Assistant.
+He was surrounded by his entourage.
 No doubt he thinks the meeting will be kept a dark secret.
 But his Imperial Father will soon learn of it.”
 He walks to the window overlooking the courtyard and adds, “So too will Lord Spy.
 At least one member of that group wishes me dead.
 Look!”

 Madam See hurries to the window.
 On the polished stones of the yard below lie the four dogs, guarding no longer, their spirits departed.

-To the east lies the Great Sea where a thick fog lies heavy on the coast.
+To the east lies the Great Sea where a grey fog swirls along the coast.
 Emerging through the gloom, high on cliffs is the outline of a Military Citadel.
 Above its walls Imperial banners hang limp like damp ghosts.
-Astronomers confer anxiously in the tallest tower to determine the precise timing of the Rising.
+Astronomers confer anxiously in the tallest tower to determine the precise timing of the Rising Sun.
 On the flat roof above them is a large brass gong and, beside it, a Gongsman, his bare chest and thick arms twitching in readiness for the signal to wake the soldiers asleep in the stone rooms below.
 The smell of boiled rice for breakfast hangs in the courtyard.